Joseph P. Kennedy Jr.: Operations Aphrodite and Anvil

-Anvil accident and death

 On August 12, Kennedy and his co-pilot Willy flew a BQ-8 "robot" aircraft (a converted B-24 Liberator) for the Navy's first Aphrodite mission.
 Initially, two Lockheed Ventura mother planes and a Boeing B-17 navigation plane took off from RAF Fersfield, Norfolk, England at 1800 on Saturday, August 12, 1944.
-Then the BQ-8 aircraft, loaded with 21170 lb of Torpex explosive, took off to be used against the suspected V-2 development site at Mimoyecques.
+Then the BQ-8 aircraft, loaded with 21170 lb of Torpex explosive, took off to be used against the suspected V-3 development site at Mimoyecques.

-Following them in a USAAF F-8 Mosquito to film the mission were pilot Lt.
-Robert A. Tunnel and combat cameraman Lt.
-David J. McCarthy, who filmed the event from the perspex nose of the aircraft.
+Following them in a USAAF photoreconnaissance F-8 Mosquito to film the mission were pilot Lieutenant Robert A. Tunnel and combat cameraman Lieutenant David J. McCarthy, who filmed the event from the perspex nose of the aircraft.
 As planned, Kennedy and Willy remained aboard as the BQ-8 completed its first remote-controlled turn at 2,000 ft near the North Sea coast.
 Kennedy and Willy removed the safety pin, arming the explosive package, and Kennedy radioed the agreed code Spade Flush, his last known words.
-Two minutes later and well before the planned crew bailout, near RAF Manston, the Torpex explosive detonated prematurely and destroyed the Liberator, killing Kennedy and Willy instantly.
+Two minutes later, and well before the planned crew bailout near RAF Manston in Kent, the explosives detonated prematurely, destroying the Liberator and instantly killing Kennedy and Willy.
 Wreckage landed near the village of Blythburgh in Suffolk, England, causing widespread damage and small fires, but there were no injuries on the ground.
-According to one report, a total of 59 buildings were damaged in a nearby coastal town.
+According to one report, 59 buildings were damaged in a nearby coastal town.

 According to USAAF records, the trailing Mosquito "was flying 300 feet above and about 300 yards to the rear of the robot.
 Engineer photographer on this ship was injured, and the ship was damaged slightly by the explosion."
 The Mosquito, which made an immediate emergency landing at RAF Halesworth, belonged to the 325th Reconnaissance Wing, a unit under the command of the son of President Franklin Roosevelt, then Colonel Elliott Roosevelt, who years later claimed to have been aboard that trailing aircraft, and his version of the event has gained wide currency.
 However, Air Force records cannot substantiate it.
 Instead, an after-action account by the 8th Combat Camera Unit (CCU) noted:

-The 8th CCU film of the event, as far as is known, has not been found.
+The eighth CCU film of the event has not been found.

-The 20th Fighter Group out of Kings Cliffe, Northamptonshire, was tasked with providing escort to the Aphrodite mission.
-Escort consisted of P-51s out of the 55th and 79th Fighter Squadrons, each squadron providing two aircraft.
+The 20th Fighter Group out of RAF Kings Cliffe, Northamptonshire had provided an escort of four North American P-51 Mustang fighters (two each from the 55th and 79th Fighter Squadrons).
 VIII FC, Field Order 509 stated "20 GP (P-51's, 4 A/C) will proceed to Fersfield and land coordinating with operations where to provide close escort support to one B-34 special Operation."